 The WUR AP shall schedule for transmission a WUR Beacon frame during a WUR duty cycle service period that is negotiated with the WUR non-AP STA as a keep-alive WUR frame if the WUR AP does not schedule for transmission a WUR Short Wake-up frame or a WUR Wake-up frame for the WUR non-AP STA during that WUR duty cycle service period and the WUR non-AP STA has requested the transmission of keep-alive WUR frames during a successful WUR mode setup (see 29.8.2 (WUR mode setup)).

-The existing negotiated service periods between the WUR AP and the WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, i.e., the WUR non-AP STA is not required to be in the awake state (see 11.2.1 (General)) during the existing negotiated service period:
+The negotiated service periods between the WUR AP and the WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, i.e., the WUR non-AP STA is not required to be in the awake state (see 11.2.1 (General)) during the negotiated service period: (#8001)

-After the WUR AP transmits a WUR Short Wake-up frame or a WUR Wake-up frame addressed to the WUR non-AP STA with an indication of individually addressed buffered BU(s), the WUR AP expects that the WUR non-AP STA is in the awake state (see 11.2.1 (General)) at the earliest service period, which has end time larger than the received time of the frame plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements, following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA.
+After the WUR AP transmits a WUR Short Wake-up frame or a WUR Wake-up frame addressed to the WUR non-AP STA with an indication of individually addressed buffered BU(s), the WUR AP expects that the WUR non-AP STA is in the awake state (see 11.2.1 (General)) at the earliest service period, which has end time larger than the received time of the frame plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements, following the PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA. (#8001)

 The parameters of the negotiated service period for the WUR non-AP STA’s schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.